aseldawy/CS167/Labs/Lab7/CS167_Lab7.md

   ...
 ```

-3. (Q) How many times do you see the schema the output?
+3. (Q3) How many times do you see the schema the output?
 How does this relate to the number of files in the output directory?
 What do you make of that?

 ### VI.
 Create a partitioned Parquet file (10 minutes)
 SparkSQL allows you to write a partitioned file to speed up filters on specific attributes.
 Consider this a cheap and poor index that might sometimes help.
 1. Implement the operation `write-parquet-partitioned` that writes the input to a parquet file after partitioning it by `District`.
 2. The code will look like the following but you will need to specify the partitioning attribute and the output file name `input.write.partitionBy().parquet`.
-3. (Q) How does the output look like?
+3. (Q4) How does the output look like?
 How many files were generated?

 ### VII.
 Create a view to run SQL queries (20 miutes)
 1. For this lab, you need to implement all analysis queries using SQL.
 To do so, you first need to create a temporary view out of your input and run the SQL query on it.